Experience Canada through these twenty incredible activities and festivals celebrating the uniqueness of winter.

 12. The Den

 Conceived by Clint Masse, the renowned snow architect known for creating the world’s largest snow maze, The Den is an architectural marvel crafted from over 500,000 pounds of snow.
-This year, the restaurant promises a unique dining experience, surrounded by intricate ice sculptures and walls adorned with Manitoba art.
 Details

 13. Winter Carnival Quebec

 Experience one of the world’s largest winter carnivals!
-The festival has a host of activities for all ages, including snow bath, ice canoe race, night parades, snow slides, giant foosball, snow sculptures, shows, sleigh rides, and skating.
+The festival offers a range of activities for all ages, including a snow bath, ice canoe races, night parades, snow slides, giant foosball, snow sculptures, shows, sleigh rides, and skating.
 Details

 14. Winterlude: A Capital Celebration of Winter

-Winterlude is the Capital’s winter celebration held each year in the Ottawa–Gatineau region celebrating Canada’s unique northern climate and culture.
-A family fun event, the winterlude boasts of the world’s largest saing rink, ice carving competitions, snow sculptures and winter playgrounds.
-In addition, there are a variety of activities including arts, culture, music, theatre, comedy, sports, culinary, science and technology and more!
+Winterlude is the Capital’s winter celebration held each year in the Ottawa–Gatineau region, which celebrates Canada’s unique northern climate and culture.
+A family-friendly event, Winterlude features the world’s largest skating rink, ice-carving competitions, snow sculptures, and winter playgrounds.
+In addition, there are a variety of activities, including arts, culture, music, theatre, comedy, sports, culinary arts, science and technology, and more!
 Details

-Usually in the first two weeks of February – February 2 to 19, 2024
+When: Usually in the first two weeks of February – January 30 to February 16, 2026

-Confederation Park, Jacques-Cartieer Park, Rideau Canal Skateway and other locations in the capital region.
+Where: Confederation Park, Jacques-Cartier Park, Rideau Canal Skateway and other locations in the capital region.

-Some Winterlude activities are free and others have fees.
+How much: Some Winterlude activities are free, and others have fees.

 15. The World’s Largest Snow Maze